chrisant996/clink/docs/clink.md

 Configuring Clink by and large involves configuring Readline by creating a **clink_inputrc** file.
 There is excellent documentation for all the options available to configure Readline in Readline's [manual](http://tinyurl.com/oum26rp).

 Where Clink looks for **clink_inputrc** (as well as .lua scripts and the settings file) depends on which distribution of Clink was used.
-If you installed Clink using the .exe installer then Clink uses the current user's non-roaming application data folder.
+If you installed Clink using the .exe installer then Clink uses the current user's non-roaming application data directory.
 This user directory is usually found in one of the following locations;

-- c:\Documents and Settings\&lt;username&gt;\Local Settings\Application Data (XP)
+- c:\Documents and Settings\&lt;username&gt;\Local Settings\Application Data *(XP)*
-- c:\Users\&lt;username&gt;\AppData\Local (Vista onwards)
+- c:\Users\&lt;username&gt;\AppData\Local *(Vista onwards)*

-The .zip distribution of Clink uses a **profile** folder in the same folder where Clink's core files are found.
+The .zip distribution of Clink creates and uses a directory called **profile** which is located in the same directory where Clink's core files are found.

 All of the above locations can be overriden using the **--profile &lt;path&gt;** command line option which is specified when injecting Clink into cmd.exe using **clink inject**.